-Prerequisite: Office Technology 167.
+Prerequisite: Completion of, or concurrent enrollment in, Office Technology 167, or demonstrated competence approved by the instructor.
 This course focuses on procedures of the legal secretary.
-Topics include reminder and filing systems, telephone usage, dictation and correspondence, the preparation of legal documents, and the court system.
+Topics include reminder and filling systems, telephone usage, dictation and correspondence, the preparation of legal documents, and the court system.
 Client contacts, use of law library, research techniques, timekeeping, billing, bookkeeping, and ethics are also covered.
 Ways to obtain a position as a legal secretary are described.
 (3 Lec.)